530-409-8224 (Lonna - Office) or (530) 409-8225

 When Jim arrives to tune a piano for the first time, he will evaluate the piano and make sure it is structurally sound enough to handle being tuned.
 If he determines that the piano is in a grossly deteriorating condition, he may decline to tune it.
 This happens rarely.

 Jim is a traditional aural (by ear tuner) using the equal temperament method that has been used for centuries.
-When he arrives he will use an electronic tuning fork set at A-440 to get the starting note and determine what the pitch of the piano is.
+When he arrives he will use a digital tuning fork set at A-440 to get the starting note and to determine what the pitch of the piano is.
+From that point on, he uses a combination of aural and digital techniques, with his ear being the final judge.
 Since the tuning process from this point on involves listening to and matching various harmonics, it is important that the tuning environment be very quiet.
 Playing the TV, running the vacuum, birds or barking dogs or even moderate conversation levels can make it impossible for the tuner to hear what he needs to hear.
 Children are often very curious about the inside of their piano and what the tuner is doing.
 Jim welcomes their questions and curiosity.
 Anyone is welcome to watch quietly as Jim tunes.

 Each half step on the piano (e.g. going from C to C-sharp) is a semi-tone and is divided into 100 divisions called "cents", just like the dollar.
 So when the pitch is off by 10% or more (e.g.10 cents or more), the tuner will recommend doing a pitch raise.